The BRP (business recovery plan) and the BCP (business continuity plan) are of integral importance to each company’s IT department.

 Need to deploy very quickly to limit the loss of income/cost of delay

-The ceBox® solution is a great ally in optimizing your business continuity plan and allows for extremely simple and quick business recovery for terminals.
+The ceBoxOS® solution is a great ally in optimising your business continuity plan and allows for extremely simple and quick business recovery for terminals.

 As part of a business continuity plan, the solution guarantees continuity of production, even in the event of a virus attack, simply by restarting the user’s computer.

-In the event of a cyberattack, the CIO can decide to restart all the IT in order to get rid of the malware and prevent it from spreading.
-In the event of an interruption in Internet service, the terminals will continue to work.
+In the event of a cyberattack, the CIO can decide to restart the entire IT system in order to remove the malware and prevent it from spreading.
+In the event of an interruption to internet service, the terminals will continue to work.

-As part of a hardware failure, a simple change of case can recover a user’s environment, including their applications and settings: The terminal image (OS + applications) can be redeployed in just a few minutes, making it possible for the user to quickly resume their work without data loss.
+As part of a hardware failure, a simple change of case can recover a user’s data, including their applications and settings.
+The terminal image (OS + applications) can be redeployed in just a few minutes, making it possible for the user to quickly resume their work without data loss.

 As part of the business activity, the ceBoxOS® solution makes it possible to redeploy all of the desktop on one or more new sites in just a few minutes, with the possibility of Wisper providing a buffer stock to D+1.